 The filing format requirements are outlined in the Advertising Rules of Procedure.
 However, for ease of reference, they are also listed here:

-- Each individual advertisement must be accompanied by the Mandatory Filing Form (if filing under NRPC 7.2A) or the Advertising Advance Opinion Request Form and fee (if filing under NRPC 7.2B).
+- Each individual advertisement must be accompanied by the Mandatory Filing Form (if filing under NRPC 7.2A) or the Advance Advisory Opinion Request Form and fee (if filing under NRPC 7.2B).
 The mandatory filing form must be signed by the attorney who is responsible for the content of the advertisement.

 - Advertisements filed under NRPC 7.2A must be submitted within 15 days of dissemination.